aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 #### Template description and permissions

-First, let's give a description of our experiment and an IAM role for the experiment.
-Go to the "Description and permission" section at the top.
-For "Description" enter `Terminate half of the instances in the auto scaling group` and for "Role" select the `FisWorkshopServiceRole` role you created above.
+Let's write a description for our experiment template and select an IAM role to use when performing the experiment.
+Go to the "Description and permission" section.
+For "Description" enter `Terminate half of the instances in the auto scaling group` and for "Role" select the `FisWorkshopServiceRole` role you created previously.

 {{< img "create-template-2-description.en.png" "Set FIS description and role" >}}

 #### Action definition

-We first need to select which action to take.
-To test the hypothesis that we can safely impact half the instances in our Auto Scaling Group, we will terminate half of those instances.
-Go to the "Actions" section" and select "Add Action"
+Here we select the type of fault we wish to inject, the action to take.
+To test the hypothesis that we can safely impact half the instances in our Auto Scaling group, we will terminate those instances.
+Go to the "Actions" section and select "Add Action".

 {{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}

 For "Name" enter `FisWorkshopAsg-TerminateInstances` and add a "Description" like `Terminate instances`.
 For "Action type" select `aws:ec2:terminate-instances`.

-We will leave the "Start after" section blank since the instances we are terminating are part of an Auto Scaling Group and we can let it create new instances to replace the terminated ones.
+We will leave the "Start after" section blank since we are only taking a single action in this experiment template.

-Leace the default "Target" `Instances-Target-1` and click "Save".
+Leave the default "Target" `Instances-Target-1` and click "Save".

-{{< img "create-template-2-actions-2.en.png" "Edit FIS actions" >}} #TO-UPDATE
+{{< img "create-template-2-actions-2-autogen.en.png" "Edit FIS actions" >}}

+{{% notice note %}}
+`Instances-Target-1` was auto-generated for us because no appropriate target type existed in the experiment template.
+If one or more targets already exist, e.g. because we added actions before, then we will be presented with a drop down selector for existing targets instead.
+{{% /notice %}}

 #### Target selection

-Now, let's define the EC2 instances to terminate.
-For this first experiment, we want to prove the following hypothesis:  Since we use Auto Scaling, we can safely impact half the instances in our Auto Scaling Group.
+For our action we are choosing to terminate EC2 instances.
+In the target section we define which instances to terminate.
+As a reminder, for this first experiment we want to prove the hypothesis that we can safely impact half the instances in our Auto Scaling group.

-Scroll to the predefined "Instances-Target-1" section and click "Edit".
+Go to the "Targets" section, select the "Instances-Target-1" section, and click "Edit".

-{{< img "create-template-2-targets-1.en.png" "Add FIS target" >}} #TO-UPDATE
+{{< img "create-template-2-targets-1-autogen.en.png" "Add FIS target" >}}

-Leave the default name and make sure the Resource type is `aws:ec2:instances`.
+You may leave the default name `Instances-Target-1` but for maintainability we rcommend using descriptive target names.
+Change the name to `FisWorkshopAsg-50Percent` (this will automatically update the name in the action as well) and make sure "Resource type" is set to `aws:ec2:instances`.
 For "Target method" we will dynamically select resources based on an associated tag.
 Select the `Resource tags and filters` checkbox.
 Pick `Percent` from "Selection mode" and enter `50`.
-Under "Resource tags" enter `Name` in the "Key" field and `FisStackAsg/ASG` for "Value".
-Under filters enter `State.Name` in the "Attribute path" field and `running` under "Values".
+Under "Resource tags" enter `Name` in the "Key" field and `FisStackAsg/ASG` for "Value" to select only from instances associated with the desired Auto Scaling group.
+Under filters enter `State.Name` in the "Attribute path" field and `running` under "Values" to ensure we do not consider instances that are starting or stopping due to unrelated events.
 We wil cover filters in more detail in the next section.
 Select "Save".

-{{< img "create-template-2-targets-2.en.png" "Edit FIS target" >}} #TO-UPDATE
+{{< img "create-template-2-targets-2.en.png" "Edit FIS target" >}}

+#### Stop conditions

+AWS FIS provides stop conditions tied to [Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) as a safeguard to minimize the impact of experiments that do not perform as expected.
+In this experiment we are performing a single action that cannot be reverted so we will leave this empty.

+{{< img "create-template-4-stop-conditions-empty.en.png" "Skip Stop Condition section" >}}

+#### Template name and tags

+Finally we can attach tags to our template.
+Tags can be used in IAM policy [condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsfaultinjectionsimulator.html#awsfaultinjectionsimulator-fis_Service) to control who access the experiment template.
+AWS FIS also recognizes the special tag `Name` which is displayed in the Name field of the experiment template list view.

+For this experiment we will give our template a short name to be used on the list page.
+To do this scroll to the "Tags" section at the bottom, select "Add new tag", then enter `Name` in the "Key" field and `FisWorkshopExp1` for "Value"

+{{< img "create-template-2-name.en.png" "Set FIS template name" >}}

 #### Creating template without stop conditions

 Scroll to the bottom of the template definition page and select "Create experiment template".

-{{< img "create-template-3-create.en.png" "Create experiment template" >}} #TO-UPDATE

-#### Template name

-Finally, let's give our template a short name to be used on the list page.
-To do this scroll to the "Tags" section at the bottom, select "Add new tag", then enter `Name` in the "Key" field and `FisWorkshopExp1` for "Value"

-{{< img "create-template-2-name.en.png" "Set FIS template name" >}} #TO-UPDATE

 Since we didn't specify a stop condition we receive a warning.
 This is ok, for this experiment we won't use a stop condition.
 Type `create` in the text box as indicated and select "Create experiment template".

-{{< img "create-template-3-confirm.en.png" "Confirm and save FIS template" >}} #TO-UPDATE
+{{< img "create-template-3-confirm.en.png" "Confirm and save FIS template" >}}

 ## Validation procedure